zlog-in/docs-1/docs/develop/contracts/sandbox.md

     new BN(10).pow(new BN(25))
   );

-  const aliceUseContract = await createContractUser(
+  // create a subaccount for alice const aliceUseContract = await createContractUser(
     "alice",
     config.contractAccount,
     contractMethods
   );

-  const bobUseContract = await createContractUser(
+  // create a subaccount for bob const bobUseContract = await createContractUser(
     "bob",
     config.contractAccount,